Gankra/thesis/thesis.md

 Programming is hard. \[citation needed\]

-One particularly interesting perspective on this problem is a relatively new movement being championed by the game development industry: called *data-oriented programming* (not to be mistaken with data-driven programming).
+One particularly interesting perspective on this problem is a relatively new movement being championed by the game development industry: *data-oriented programming* (not to be mistaken with data-driven programming).
 Data-oriented programming fundamentally argues that programming isn't about code, but is rather about manipulating data.
 The first step to writing a good program is not to design the code architecture, but rather to understand the data you will be working with.
 Data-oriented